MarieLynneBlock/Nanodegree-FrontEndWebDevelopment/README.md

 After Finishing the Front-End Nanodegree I won a Google Developers Challenge Scholarship for the "Mobile Web Specialist" track offered by Google.

-a graduate of this program will be job-ready for Mobile Web Developer roles.
+a graduate of this program will be job-ready for Mobile Web Developer (creating PWAs) roles.
 In addition, he/she will be fully prepared to earn the [Google Mobile Web Specialist Certification](https://github.com/MarieLynneBlock/GoogleDeveloperChallengeScholarship-MobileWeb), offered directly by Google.

-Challenge: develop offline-first web applications using Service Workers and IndexedDB.
+Challenge: develop offline-first, progressive web applications using Service Workers and IndexedDB.

 ![alt text](https://github.com/MarieLynneBlock/GoogleDeveloperChallengeScholarship-MobileWeb/blob/master/Google-Dev-EMEA-Badge.png)